Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 - Billing and license purchase details are all presented to the user in a clear and concise way with sub-headings as intended.
 - Link to re-direct the user to their library works as intended.

+- Autofill
+    - Saved fields from database are inserted within the fields as expected.

 #### Account App

 ##### Account Details Page

 - Help section opens and closes when clicked as intended.
+- A reload of the page and message is presented when updated successfully.
 - Placeholders for each field within the account details form are exactly as intended.
 - Althought the imagefield does not immediately reflect when an image has been provided, a message informs the user that it has been and a message is also provided under the field to inform them of this potential issue.
 (This has been mentioned within the known bugs section of this file.)
 - Clearing the imagefield does present immediately to the user that it has been updated to have no profile picture attached.